-In the belief that a corporate culture based on transparency and trust favors the Group's growth, the Lavazza Group supports and encourages anyone who wishes to report potential conduct that is inappropriate or irregular, or that could be deemed a violation of the Code.
-To this end, specific reporting channels have been set up, including the Whistleblowing platform, which can be accessed within the section dedicated to Compliance in the Lavazza Group corporate website and which will in turn be the subject of a special training and in-depth learning activity.
+In the belief that a corporate culture based on transparency and trust favors growth, the Lavazza Group supports and encourages anyone who wishes to report potential conduct that is inappropriate or irregular, or that could be deemed a violation of the Code.
+To this end, specific reporting channels have been set up, including the Whistleblowing platform, which can be accessed within the section dedicated to Compliance in the Lavazza Group corporate website and which has been subject of a dedicated training and in-depth learning activity.